 Everyone has their “pet” plant.
 That one specimen or stand that they’d throw any kind of treatment at or try any crazy thing just to keep it going another day.
 For a lot of gardeners that plant is lily of the valley.
 That’s why when lily of the valley has yellow leaves, gardeners start to panic – and rightfully so.

 Yellow leaves on lily of the valley could mean a lot of different things, some that are easy, some that are not so easy.
-Because of this, it’s important to explore reasons why your lily of the valley has yellow leaves so you’ll know what appropriate steps, if any, to take next.
+Due to this, it’s important to explore reasons why your lily of the valley has yellow leaves, so you’ll know what appropriate steps, if any, to take next.